 There isn’t much argument that farmers are among the world’s hardest workers – and many are under financial pressure.
 There is also little debate that there is a proven revenue source available – biogas.
 (Photo above, Jim Muir with Congressman Joe Courtney in agricultural region of Connecticut.)

 Manure and other organic waste exist worldwide, yet only western and central Europe widely convert it into energy, animal bedding, soil amendment, useful heat etc. Why is that?
 To our mind it is a lack of information and hands-on support – and that is what we provide.

 Since the success of any digester depends on a farm’s future existence, Agricultural Digesters LLC prioritizes financial benefit to each client.
-Our business models are “farmer owned” and “partnership” so that farmers receive enough financial value to pay bills and workers in the future.
+Our business models are “farmer owned” and “partnership” so that farmers receive enough financial value to pay the farm’s bills and workers in the future.

 Our team consists of marketing, environmental. engineering, finance and farm supply consultants.
 Regardless how much support is needed, when Agricultural Digesters LLC partners with a farm, it stays with that farm every step of the way.

 After many years of international marketing work, Jim approached one of America’s two established biogas companies, RCM.
 At the time it had sold fewer than 100 digesters.
-He took RCM as a client and agreed to promote and sell their systems globally, then shifted his focus to the Northeast, USA.
+He took RCM as a client and agreed to promote and sell their systems globally, before later shifting his focus to the Northeast, USA.
 Jim sold three in 2016 and two in Massachusetts have been launched, The third is under construction and will be the first modern agricultural digester in the state of Connecticut.

 In 2017 RCM was absorbed by another company and Muir took as a client PlanET Biogas, a major international company based in Germany that had built over 500 systems worldwide.
 This was a comfortable fit since Jim’s international marketing company, Muir Marketing Solutions, had helped foreign manufacturers expand in America for decades.
 He was offered the opportunity to lead PlanET’s sales effort in the northeast, America’s most populous region and one of great importance to dairy production.